camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 A (pre-)release PR provides only the following changes:
 * update of the version information in the API OAS definition files (no "wip" in the version field and base URL of any of the API files).
-* ensure all links (URLS) point to resources of the release and include the release number on their path (no links with "main", no relative links).
+* update all links (URLS) to point to resources of the release and include the release number on their path (no links with "main", no relative links).
 * complete the `APIname-API-Readiness-Checklist.md` file ensuring all required release assets are available.
-If not yet available, copy the template [API-Readiness-Checklist.md](/documentation/API-Readiness-Checklist.md), and prefix it with the API name.
+If not yet available, copy the template API-Readiness-Checklist.md from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder, and prefix it with the API name.
 * update the `CHANGELOG.md` file in the home of the API repository.
-If not yet available, copy the [CHANGELOG_TEMPLATE.md](/documentation/CHANGELOG_TEMPLATE.md).
-See also the example available in the [SupportingDocuments folder](/documentation/SupportingDocuments).
+If not yet available, copy the `CHANGELOG_TEMPLATE.md` from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder.
+See also the example available in the documentation / SupportingDocuments / `CHANGELOG_EXAMPLE.md`.
   * add a new section at the top of the file for the release and each API version with the following content:
     * for each first alpha or release-candidate API version, all changes since the release of the previous public API version
     * for subsequent alpha or release-candidate API versions, the delta with respect to the previous pre-release